oooooooorion/stockwatcher/README.md

 # stockwatcher
 Remember that I'm a law student after all, not an IT one.
-Therefor, this project allowed me more to master ChatGPT than Python.
-And because barely everything has been created throught ChatGPT (3.5), I don't even know what it really does for much.
+Therefore, this project rather allowed me to master ChatGPT more than Python.
+And because barely everything has been created with my best friend ChatGPT (3.5), I don't even know what it really does.
 The main goal of this project is to prove it is feasible to code without even knowing how to code (just a bit of tech stuff) using LLMs (and maybe to make lots of money but I'm not so sure for that).
 And for the record, I've written the hereby file myself.
 ## English guide
 ### Getting started
 #### Cloning the repo